The Root of the Problem

 LEARN MORE ABOUT ENDODONTICS

 If you are experiencing tooth pain and think you may be in need of a root canal, Dr. Hazen and Dr. Karls have the expertise to help you regain your comfort.
 No one deserves to suffer chronic pain, especially when the option to quickly and efficiently relieve it is only a phone call away.
-If you're in the greater Madison area and would like to hear more about our endodontics program, please contact our Madison practice to schedule your consultation today.
+If you're in the greater Madison area and would like to hear more about our endodontics program, please contact our Madison practice to schedule your consultation for root canal and other dental problems.